Chevrolet Tahoe: 2025 facelift

 The Tahoe received a facelift for the 2025 model year.
-The facelift includes refreshed front and rear fascias with redesigned LED headlights and LED taillights similar to those from the 2024 Chevrolet Traverse.
-Output for the 3.0 L Duramax turbodiesel is increased to 305 hp and 495 lbft, and the engine is available on the Z71 trim level for the first time.
+The facelift includes refreshed front and rear fascias with redesigned LED headlights and LED taillights similar to those from the third-generation 2024 Chevrolet Traverse.
+Output for the 3.0L Duramax turbodiesel is increased to 305 hp and 495 lbft, and the engine is available on the Z71 trim level for the first time.
 Other changes include new 24-inch wheels, a revised interior with a standard 17.7-inch-diagonal infotainment screen and redesigned center console, ride and handling improvements, and additional towing and trailering technology.
 The facelifted fifth-generation Tahoe entered production on October 9, 2024.

 Yukon

-GMC unveiled its fifth-generation Yukon in Vail, Colorado on January 14, 2020, alongside its extended length sibling Yukon XL.
-Like the Tahoe, the Yukon will also feature an independent rear suspension, a 3.0-liter inline-six turbodiesel engine, and a top-shelf suspension option featuring air springs and magnetic-ride shocks, a standard 5.3-liter V-8, an optional 420 hp 6.2-liter V8, and a 10-speed automatic transmission that is standard across the lineup.
+GMC unveiled the fifth-generation Yukon in Vail, Colorado on January 14, 2020, alongside its extended length sibling Yukon XL.
+Like the Tahoe, the Yukon also features an independent rear suspension, a 3.0-liter inline-six turbodiesel engine, and a top-shelf suspension option featuring air springs and magnetic-ride shocks, a standard 5.3-liter V-8, an optional 420 hp 6.2-liter V8, and a 10-speed automatic transmission that is standard across the lineup.
 It also gains 4.9 inches in the wheelbase.
-The dashboard will have two versions, one similar to the Tahoe while a different one with a larger entertainment screen will be exclusive to the Denali.
+The dashboard has two versions, one similar to the Tahoe while a different one with a larger entertainment screen will be exclusive to the Denali.
 The Yukon's design follows GMC's design language, with the front grille mimicking the Sierra but the tailgate mimicking the GMC SUV lineup with the lights extended to the tailgate doors.

 The lineup of level trims also expanded as well, with the SLE, SLT, and Denali now joined by the 4WD-exclusive AT4, the latter of which comes standard with the Magnetic Ride Control electronically adaptive dampers, AT4-exclusive leather-appointed seats, and stitching with a unique Jet Black interior color and Brandy accents, a heated steering wheel, heated and ventilated front seats, heated second-row outboard seats, a two-speed transfer case, 20-inch Goodyear all-terrain tires, Traction Select System with off-road mode, hill descent control, and skid plates.

 The fifth-generation Yukon debuted in July 2020 as a 2021 model.